 You’re doing whatever it takes to get their attention.
 You want compliments from them.
 You want them to look at you positively.
 So you’ll do anything to make them happy.
-You’ll end up doing things you’ll probably regret doing in the future, if you do eventually end up breaking up with them.
+You’ll end up doing things you’ll probably regret doing in the future if you do eventually end up breaking up with them.

 Just don’t do anything you don’t agree with, feel uncomfortable doing or will regret in the future.
 You have so much more in your life than your ex-lover.
 Don’t waste all of your time on them, and trying to get them back.
-Don’t give up too easily, but you need to realise when the right time is to give up.
+Don’t give up too easily, but you need to realize when the right time is to give up.
 Make sure that you’re happy – they’re not the only one that is important.